WoW64 (Windows 32-bit on Windows 64-bit) is a subsystem within Microsoft Windows that lets Windows run 32-bit programs on 64-bit hardware.

 );

-Using this method, if we want to enumerate elevated processes, we must run the binary under a user with elevated privileges.
+Using this method, in order to enumerate elevated processes, the binary must be run with elevated privileges.

 int main() {